 Originally known as the “back of town”, Tremé is one of the oldest neighborhoods in New Orleans.
-Treme, often referred to as Faubourg Tremé, is an important focal point in African-American and Creole culture, housing jazz clubs and soul food spots.
+Tremé, often referred to as Faubourg Tremé, is an important focal point in African-American and Creole culture, housing jazz clubs and soul food spots.
 It is considered a place where heritage is celebrated and honored every day.

 Tremé began as a plantation in the 1700’s.
-By 1810, its owner, Claude Tremé, subdivided this land and then sold it to the city of New Orleans, allowing several free people of color and those of European descent to claim this land as their home.
+By 1810, its owner, Claude Tremé, subdivided this land and then sold it to the City of New Orleans, allowing several free people of color and those of European descent to claim this land as their home.
 The city designated a portion of the land as a place for residents to gather, play music, and sell goods.
 This place of cultural incubation later gained the name of Congo Square.
 Tremé is the home of some of the historically richest Creole architecture throughout the whole city of New Orleans.
-The vibrant color cottages date back as early as the 1830’s, the townhouses were built soon after in the 1840’s, and the more recent shotgun houses were formed in the 1890’s.
+The vibrant colored cottages date back as early as the 1830’s, the townhouses were built soon after in the 1840’s, and the more recent shotgun houses were formed in the 1890’s.

-Not only the home to historic housing, Tremé features two well-known green spaces.
+Not only the home of historic housing, Tremé features two well-known green spaces.
 Louis Armstrong Park sits on 32-acres and features the statues of several musical icons, including its namesake Louis Armstrong and Mardi Gras Indian Big Chief Montana.
 It is in Louis Armstrong Park that visitors can find the original site of the famous Congo Square.
 A 2.6-mile bicycle and walking trail by the name of Lafitte Greenway can also be found in Tremé, nearly spanning the whole neighborhood and featuring over 500 trees as well as several open fields.

-Unfortunately, Tremé suffered from damage during Hurricane Katrina in 2005, but like most neighborhoods in New Orleans it refused to admit defeat.
-Tremé, and other older neighborhoods, showcased that their strength lies in their infrastructure and higher ground levels.
-Day by day it returns to its original beauty and popularity, becoming an example of survival.
+Unfortunately, Tremé suffered from damage during Hurricane Katrina in 2005, but like most neighborhoods in New Orleans, it refused to admit defeat.
+Tremé and other older neighborhoods showcased that their strength lies in their infrastructure and higher ground levels.
+Day by day, it returns to its original beauty and popularity, becoming an example of survival.
 Today, Tremé spans over roughly 150 square blocks and an estimated 4,155 individuals live there.